-The Audit and Risk Oversight Committee ("Audit Com") shall be composed of at least three appropriately qualified non-executive directors, majority of whom including the Chairman are independent directors.
+The Audit and Risk Oversight Committee ("Audit Com") is composed of Mr. Alfredo E. Pascual, an Independent Director, as Chairman, with the two other Independent Directors of the Company, Messrs.
+Cesar A. Buenaventura and Justo A. Ortiz, as well as two non-executive Directors, Ms. Renna H. Posadas and Ms. Maria Victoria Herminia C. Young, as members.
 The Audit Com assists the Board in the fulfillment of its duties in relation to risk management, compliance, internal control and financial reporting.
 It also oversees internal and external audit functions with direct interface functions with internal and external auditors.
-For efficiency, the Board has determined that in lieu of creating a separate Related Party Transaction Committee, the Audit Com's functions shall include the review of related party transactions.
+For efficiency, the Board has determined that in lieu of creating a separate Related

+Party Transaction Committee, the Audit Com's functions also include the review of related party transactions.
 The purposes, duties and powers of the Audit Com are set forth in the Charter of the Audit Com.